mpiedrav32/mpiedrav32/writings/writings-2024.md

 I've wasted my country's and my parents' resources because of lack of focus, stamina, resilience.
 In other circumstances, it would be totally justified to be extrajudicially executed and buried in a mass grave.
 I deeply know my very existence is beyond wasteful.
 I don't want to exist.

+# Legacy

+I've never had a significant other.
+And I know I won't, given my personality.
+Nature is deeply wise in prohibiting me to help bring offspring to this world with my genetics.
+While there's the eternal nature vs. nurture debate, there's always a nonzero probability that my hypothetical offspring develops my states of severe mental confusion, clinical depression, generalized social anxiety, partial dyscalculia, partial anhedonia, etc.

+My hypothetical offspring might well develop a sheer hatred towards me, once they realize the kind of hell the world is.
+Additionally, I know I wouldn't make a reasonable father.
+I don't have the stamina to be a responsible and caring parent.
+I would project my insecurities, fears, and unrealistic expectations onto my offspring.

+In my heart of hearts, I generalize my pessimism and personally advocate voluntary human extinction.
+I tried myself in August-September 2005, but I guess I'll have to wait for an opportunity to become extinct myself.
+In fact, my very existence might be a threat to other humans, due to my deeply ingrained pessimism and bleak perspective about life and existence.